I love cake… cupcakes in particular.

 2 Tsp.
 Vanilla Extract

-Add all the ingredients to a medium-sized mixing bowl and whip whit an electric mixer until smooth.
+Add all the ingredients to a medium-sized mixing bowl and whip with an electric mixer until smooth.